jasonleehs1018/Design-Portfolio/Project_5-First-ply-Failure/README.md

 # Project 5 — First-ply Failure of a Composite Plate

-This project evaluates failure initiation in a composite laminate under uniaxial loading using classical failure theories.
+This project follows Project 4 and evaluates the first-ply failure of the 6 DD laminate designs.

-## Contents
-- Geometry setup
+## Geometry setup
   - Plate dimensions: 300 mm × 300 mm
   - Shell modelling (S8R5 elements)
   - Number of ply: 24